w3f/polkadot-wiki/docs/general/polkadot-uc.md

 Instantaneous Coretime is purchased by applications though collators to boost throughput and/or reduce latency with extra cores, and power more exotic core contracts.

+[Cumulus](../build/build-parachains.md#cumulus) will make sure that Coretime sales are adequately utilized and optimized in an automatic fashion.

 ### Coretime Revenues

 Revenues from Coretime sales can be burnt, used to fund the Treasury, split between Coretime